Cabin Crew Etihad Airways – Worldwide

 Cabin crew selection is a rigorous, multi-step process.
 Applicants must submit an application form and a professional Cabin Crew CV, meet height, language, and educational requirements, and attend an assessment day.
 The assessment day evaluates customer service, communication, teamwork, and confidence with individual, group activities and role-play scenarios.
 Successful applicants attend a medical evaluation and background check before receiving a job offer.
 The selection process lasts weeks or months, and competition for a few positions is very high, with tens of thousands of applicants.

 Most Cabin Crew are less than 190 cm tall to work comfortably on an aircraft.
-As a general rule, a future Flight Attendant should be between 157 cm and 192 cm tall without shoes, although this requirement can vary from airline to airline.
+As a general rule, you should be between 157 cm and 192 cm tall without shoes, although this requirement can vary from airline to airline.
 Some airlines also require aspiring Flight Attendants to complete an arm reach test (212 cm).

 Although flight attendants typically hold a similar level of education and experience as others in comparable professions, their pay tends to be lower, partly due to the challenging nature of their job and inconsistent working hours.